jialuncao/jialuncao.github.io/_pages/about.md

 Jialun CAO received her PhD degree from the Department of Computer Science and Engineering at The Hong Kong University of Science and Technology <a href='https://hkust.edu.hk/'>(HKUST)</a>, under the supervision of <a href="https://www.cse.ust.hk/faculty/scc/">Prof. Shing-Chi Cheung</a> in the [CASTLE](https://aka.henryhc.net/castle) lab.
 She is now a [**Research Assistant Professor**](https://cse.hkust.edu.hk/admin/people/faculty/profile/jialuncao) in HKUST.

 Her research interests lie in the intersection of <strong>Software Engineering (SE) and Large Language Models (LLMs)</strong>, with an emphasis on LLM4SE, and LLM Evaluation.
-She has published more than 20 papers at the top conferences and journals, including ICSE, FSE, ASE, TOSEM, CAV, Usenix Security, AAAI, etc. She serves as a program committee member in top conferences such as ICSE, FSE, and ASE, SANER, Internetware, APSEC, etc; and is a reviewer for top journals including TOSEM, TSE, EmSE, etc.
+She has publications at top conferences and journals, including ICSE, FSE, ASE, TOSEM, CAV, Usenix Security, AAAI, etc. She serves as a program committee member in top conferences such as ICSE, FSE, and ASE, SANER, Internetware, APSEC, etc; and is a reviewer for top journals including TOSEM, TSE, EmSE, etc. To date

 <strong style="color:#DE3163">I am on the job market now, seeking a tenure-track Assistant Professor position.
 Contact me if it's suitable😊</strong>